Skip to content

 5 min read

-• Convictions on your licence can increase premiums, but the longer you hold your licence the lower your costs are likely to be
+• Your driving licence can affect your car insurance quote because it shows your licence type, driving experience and entitlement to drive - the longer you hold your licence the lower your costs are likely to be

-Does your driving licence affect your car insurance?
+Does my driving licence affect my car insurance?

 Yes, your driving licence can influence how much you pay for car insurance - insurers consider several details about your licence, including: